 Effect of spacing on growth performance of micro forests

 The data presented in Tables 2 and 3 indicate that both species and spacing had a significant influence on the growth performance of the micro forests.
+At the age of 2 years, Melia azedarach exhibited the

+Fig. 1 Schematic representation of different plant species arrangement in micro forests under two different spacings

+(this figure must be referred to with in the text)

-At the age of 2 years, Melia azedarach exhibited the dominance in terms of plant height (466.47 cm), basal diameter (41.05 mm) and crown spread (223.05 cm) which was statistically followed by Albizia lebbeck.
+dominance in terms of plant height (466.47 cm), basal diameter (41.05 mm) and crown dominance in terms of plant height (466.47 cm), basal diameter (41.05 mm) and crown spread (223.05 cm) which was statistically followed by Albizia lebbeck.
 In contrast, the lowest values for these parameters were recorded in Madhuca longifolia, followed by Aegle marmelos.
 With respect to spacing, the 1 m 1 m configuration was superior in terms of plant height (245.88 cm), whereas the 1.5 m 1.5 m spacing resulted in greater basal diameter (38.24 mm) and crown spread (135.37 cm).
 A significant species spacing interaction revealed that Melia azedarach recorded the maximum plant height (470.93 cm) at 1 m 1 m spacing, while its basal diameter (42.59 mm) and crown spread (233.86 cm) were greatest at 1.5 m 1.5 m spacing.
 Conversely, the lowest plant height (87.67 cm) was recorded by Madhuca longifolia at 1.5 m 1.5 m spacing, whereas its basal diameter (16.21 mm) and crown spread (55.51 cm) was observed lowest at 1 m 1 m configuration.

 A consistent pattern was observed at 2.5 years age, with Melia azedarach exhibiting the supremacy in all growth parameters with an increment of 13.5 % (plant height), 19.21 % (basal diameter) and 23.34 % (crown spread) as shown in Fig. 2.
 Madhuca longifolia continued to exhibit the poorest growth performance.
 The 1 m 1 m geometry maintained higher plant height (12.05 % increment), whereas 1.5 m 1.5 m spacing resulted in an increment of 19.64 % (basal diameter) and 14.64 % (crown spread).
 The species × spacing interaction remained consistent, reaffirming the relative performance of the same species.
 Considering the biomass aspect, which was measured at 2.5 years of age, Melia azedarach (66.19 t ha-1) accumulated the highest biomass while Madhuca longifolia (13.91 t ha-1) had the lowest.
 Among the spacings, 1 m 1 m configuration (47.70 t ha-1) yielded greater biomass compared to 1.5 m 1.5 m with the highest biomass (88.20 t ha-1) recorded for Melia azedarach under the 1 m 1 m spacing.